Get PeakVisor App

 Angelina National Forest is a small forest in eastern Texas, near the state’s border with Louisiana.
 It contains one named mountain, Turkey Hill (292ft/89m).

-The national forest is located within the basin of the Neches River and is dominated by forests of longleaf pine.
+The national forest is located within the basin of the Neches River and is dominated by longleaf pine forests.
 It also contains hundreds of species of wildlife, some of the most common of which are wild turkeys, white-tailed deer, and bobwhite quail.
 Additionally, the endangered red-cockaded woodpecker is found in Angelina National Forest.

 Angelina National Forest